-The tree too has periods when growth is more evident.
+The tree, too, has periods when growth is more evident.
 This is apparent when the tree is cut down and the growth rings inside the trunk are visible.
 Some rings are wide, indicating a time when growth was intense.
 Other rings are narrow, indicating that growth was slight.
-We may compare these growth rings to the stages in our spiritual lives.
-We have growing times when we seem especially close to God.
-At other times we feel stunted spiritually; we sense very little growth and wonder if we are standing still or maybe even backsliding.
-Yet even in those seemingly arid times, we are growing.
+These growth rings can be likened to the stages in our spiritual lives.
+There are growing times when we seem especially close to God.
+Then there are those times when we feel stunted spiritually; we sense very little growth and wonder if we are standing still or maybe even backsliding.
+Yet even in those seemingly arid times, growth is still occurring.

 Martin, whom I first met in his early twenties, was impatient with his spiritual growth and never satisfied with his progress.
-He found the tree image especially helpful in realizing how a person can be both whole and growing.
+The tree image was especially helpful for him in realizing how a person can be both whole and growing.
 In one of Martin's journal entries he wrote: